sandraqu/inline-svg-helper/README.md

 # svgparser
 Generate inline SVGs on the fly.
 Use simple syntax to write your code, and generate a <use> link for your SVGs, and use simple data attributes to declare and place an optional label.
-By default, the label will be aligned to the left.
+By default, the label will be appear after the icon, on the right.

 It makes this
 ```